 4.6.2.3 Measurement and evaluation of serving NB-IoT cell for UE category NB1 in enhanced coverage

 The UE shall measure the NRSRP and NRSRQ level of the serving NB-IoT cell and evaluate the cell selection criterion S defined in [1] for the serving NB-IoT cell at least every DRX cycle.
+The UE is allowed to measure NRSRP level of the serving NB-IoT cell on non-anchor carrier where the UE monitor paging provided that

+The relaxed monitoring criteria defined in TS 36.304 clause 5.2.4.12 are met,

+Transmit power difference of the signals/channels between anchor- and non-anchor carriers is signalled to the UE, via the existing parameter nrs-PowerOffsetNonAnchor, and

+UE is not configured with any positioning measurements.

+The nrs-NonAnchor-config is enabled indicated by higher layer defined in clause 10.2.6 TS 36.211 [16]

 The UE shall filter the NRSRP and NRSRQ measurements of the serving NB-IoT cell using at least [4] measurements.
 Within the set of measurements used for the filtering, at least two measurements shall be spaced by, at least DRX cycle/2.

+Editor’s note: Filtering among samples from anchor carrier and non-anchor carrier is FFS.